AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 Domain Driven Design (DDD) is a technique for building software with complex business domains.
 The core idea is to put the focus on building a shared software model that both software developers, and domain experts can understand.
-The software model should be only concerned with modelling the business issues in the domain and include no technical issues like database persistance or handling requests.
+The software model should be only concerned with modeling the business issues in the domain and include no technical issues like database persistence or handling requests.

 When combined with Onion Architecture it can be a clean way of separating the business issues from the technical issues.
 Onion Architecture is similar to both Ports & Adapters and Hexagonal Architecture to the